dd9jn/rfc4880bis/crypto-refresh.md

 ## EC Scalar Wire Formats {#ec-scalar-wire-formats}

-Some non-curve values in elliptic curve cryptography (e.g. secret keys and signature components) are not points on a curve, but are also encoded on the wire in OpenPGP as an MPI.
+Some non-curve values in elliptic curve cryptography (for example, secret keys and signature components) are not points on a curve, but are also encoded on the wire in OpenPGP as an MPI.

 Because of different patterns of deployment, some curves treat these values as opaque bit strings with the high bit set, while others are treated as actual integers, encoded in the standard OpenPGP big-endian form.
 The choice of encoding is specific to the public key algorithm in use.